Central California’s out-of-control KNP wildfire closing in on giant historic trees

 The fire has burned 21,777 acres and remained uncontained as of Sunday morning.
 Some 614 personnel have been dispatched to the fire, including 21 crews, 21 engines, 11 water tenders, and eight helicopters.

 The wildfire grew to the east and north over the weekend, reaching a small area of the Giant Forest on Friday.
-Trees in the area, known as the Four Guardsmen, had been prepped in advance of the fire.
+Trees in the area, known as the Four Guardsmen, had been prepped in advance of the fire and were protected, acc ording to the National Forest Service.
 The more famous General Sherman Tree has also been prepared, though it has yet to see direct fire.

 Hotshot crews continued to assess the area on Saturday.